2020PB/police-brutality/reports/California.md

 ## Huntington Beach

-### Police fire at protestors on ground | June 1st
+### Police fire at protesters on ground | June 1st

-Protestors laid on ground and chanted.
+Protesters laid on ground and chanted.
 Police may have given dispersal order, but it is difficult to hear.
-Within 10 seconds of audible order, as protestors began standing, police fired projectiles at protestors.
-Police continued to fire off and on for at least one minute while protestors obeyed order to retreat.
+Within 10 seconds of audible order, as protesters began standing, police fired projectiles at protesters.
+Police continued to fire off and on for at least one minute while protesters obeyed order to retreat.

 tags: shoot, projectile, protester